Disneyland Paris Tips and Tricks for First Timers (2025)

 Or Disney Premier Access Ultimate allows you to skip the queue for all available attractions (one time each) at any time.
 Currently, 14 rides are included and prices start from €90 per person per day.

-You’ll likely save money by just buying the premier access to individual rides as needed.
+You’ll likely save money by just buying the Premier Access to individual rides as needed.

 Check Accessibility Policies